chaliy/vscode-handlebars-preview/README.md

 - Live preview for Handlebars templates.
 Preview updates as you type.
 - Support for fake data.
 Add file `yourtemplate.handlebars.json` to be a context of the template
+- Support for partials selected from the command palette.
 - Preview webviews run with scripts disabled and a restrictive content security policy.

 ## Example